Generalisation, Deletion and Distortion

 You can see more detail here:

 The leave vote maps closely onto UKIP support.
 This is hardly surprising as UKIP was built around leaving the EU.
 However, as with populist movements across Europe, UKIP is much clearer about what it is against than what it is for.
 And its key anthem ‘getting our country back’ begs the question ‘what kind of country is that?’
 I remember 1950’s homogenous Britain only too well.
 I was a child there.
-What a dull, restricted, suppressed and colourless place it was…
+What a dull, restricted, conventional and suppressed place it was…

 I am not against democracy.
 I am rather fond of it.
 What I am against is deliberate skewing of data, using biases and interpretations that serve different agendas than that on which the original opinion was sought.

 Remain was a very clear option with clear consequences, like them or not.
 Leave was not.
 It was a choice that had no clear consequences, no road map, no guarantees, no clear destination, no certainty.
 We have endured a 25% currency devaluation since we made that choice.
 And today, in figures that will no doubt be deleted and distorted the Treasury forecast that hard Brexit would cost us £66 billion a year (two thirds the NHS budget) in lost revenues from taxes.

 Currency’s already lost 20%, now lets diminish the economy by a further 10%…and we Tories can be the heirs to a crumbling ruin.
 We rather like those as it happens, many of us live in them!